-The award supports and encourages graduate student interest in applied public relations research as a career opportunity.
+The award supports and encourages undergraduate and graduate students interested in applied public relations research as a career opportunity.

-The Institute for Public Relations awards the Grunig PRIME Fellowship on an annual basis, sponsored by PRIME Research.
+The Institute for Public Relations awards the Grunig Cision Insights Fellowship on an annual basis, sponsored by Cision Insights, parent company of PRIME Research.
 The Fellowship is named for James E. Grunig and Larissa A. Grunig, professors emeriti, University of Maryland.

-- The Fellow will work at PRIME Research’s Ann Arbor, MI, offices for six weeks in the summer following the end of the academic year to learn more about public relations research including data collection, data analysis, interpretation of research results and consultation.
+- The Fellow will work at Cision Insights’ Ann Arbor, MI, office for six weeks in the summer following the end of the academic year to learn more about public relations research including data collection, data analysis, interpretation of research results and consultation.

 - The Fellow will be responsible for carrying out work as assigned by his or her supervisor along with other tasks to be determined in advance of the Fellowship.

 - In exchange for the above, the Fellow will be awarded a $5,000 stipend along with free walk-to-work lodging.

 - At the end of this experience, the Fellow will produce a solo-authored paper intended for practitioners.